 Pumpkin pie spice substitute

 If you need that fall flavor in your recipe and don't have all of the ingredients to blend your own, you can use the spices you have on hand, even if its just one or two.
 Any blend of cinnamon, allspice, nutmeg, mace, clove, ginger or even cardamom work well together.
-If I don't have a blend already handy, I will often only use allspice, which works wonders on its own.
+I will often only use allspice, which works wonders all on its own.

 For each teaspoon of pumpkin spice, use ½ teaspoon cinnamon, ¼ teaspoon ginger, ⅛ teaspoon nutmeg or mace, ⅛ teaspoon allspice and a pinch of clove.
 Of course, these can always be adjusted according to personal taste.